royvardhan/royvardhan/readme.md

 ##### [VAPORDEX: Aggregator Smart Contract](https://app.vapordex.io/swap)
  - An Aggregator Contract that routes calls to other dexes with best quotes.
  - Adapters of other dexes for compatibility and access to liquidity of other dexes.
- - Integrated it with Diamond Pattern, to allow for multiple logic.
+ - Integrated it with Diamond Pattern, to allow for multiple facets.
  - CREATE3 deployment scripts, custom ABI generation scripts.

 ##### [Liquid Mining: $1.7M TVL All Seasons Combined](https://github.com/VaporFi/liquid-mining)